Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-A much studied scenario is an extension of the SM by three sterile neutrinos in which the two heavier ones, $ N _ { 2 , 3 } $, can generate the baryon asymmetry, and the lightest, $ N _ 1 $, is available as a dark matter candidate (the $\nu$MSM).
-It is remarkable that such a minimal extension might indeed account for neutrino oscillations, baryogenesis and dark matter \cite{Asaka:2005an,Asaka:2005pn}.
+A much studied scenario is an extension of the SM by three sterile neutrinos in which the two heavier ones ($ N _ { 2 , 3 } $) can generate the baryon asymmetry, and the lightest ($ N _ 1 $) is available as a dark matter candidate (the neutrino minimal standard model).
+It is noteworthy that such a minimal extension might account for neutrino oscillations, baryogenesis, and dark matter \citep*{Asaka:2005an,Asaka:2005pn}.
 The observed baryon asymmetry requires lepton chemical potentials $ \mu_\alpha /T \sim 10^{-10} $ at $ T\sim T_{\rm EW} $.
-Below $T_{\rm EW}$, the sphaleron processes are ineffective, so that a change of the lepton chemical potential no longer affects the baryon asymmetry.
+Below $T_{\rm EW}$, the sphaleron processes are ineffective, so a change of the lepton chemical potential no longer affects the baryon asymmetry.
 Eventually, $N_2$ and $N_3$ decay and thereby increase the lepton asymmetry.
-Now large lepton chemical potentials are needed to generate, resonantly amplified, the observed amount of dark matter, $ \mu_\alpha/T \gtrsim 8\cdot 10^{-6} $ at $ T\sim 100~\mathrm{ MeV} $.
+Now large lepton chemical potentials are needed to generate, resonantly amplified, the observed amount of dark matter: $ \mu_\alpha/T \gtrsim 8\cdot 10^{-6} $ at $ T\sim 100~\mathrm{ MeV} $.
 The lightest sterile neutrino $N_1$ provides dark matter.
-It has a mass in the range $1~\mathrm{keV} < M_1 \lesssim 50~\mathrm{keV}$ and tiny mixings, $10^{-13}\lesssim\sin^2(2\theta_{\alpha1})\lesssim 10^{-7}$, such that the decay rate is very small and it survives until today.
+It has a mass in the range $1 < M_1 \lesssim 50~\mathrm{keV}$ and small mixings, $10^{-13}\lesssim\sin^2(2\theta_{\alpha1})\lesssim 10^{-7}$, such that the decay rate is small and it can survive until today.
 Various constraints are shown in Fig.~\ref{f:nuMSM}.
-Moreover, the scenario predicts that the lightest neutrino mass effectively vanishes, $m_1 \simeq 0$.
+Moreover, the scenario predicts that the lightest neutrino mass effectively vanishes ($m_1 \simeq 0$).